vircadia/vircadia-docs-sphinx/docs/source/create/entities/material-entity.md

 </p>
 </div>

-Once you have your material entity JSON file, you can add it to an object in High Fidelity.
-Let's add the [castle wall material](https://hifi-public.s3.amazonaws.com/sam/MaterialExportGuide/MaterialEntities/MatOne/CastleWall/CastleWall.hfm.json) to a box entity in your domain.
+Once you have your material entity JSON file, you can add it to an object in Project Athena.
+Let's add the [castle wall material](https://hifi-public.s3.amazonaws.com/sam/MaterialExportGuide/MaterialEntities/MatOne/CastleWall/CastleWall.hfm.json) (TODO: Migrate the .json to either github or the projectathena.io Bucket and provide the correct link.)to a box entity in your domain.

 1. In Interface, pull up your HUD or Tablet and go to **Create**.
 2. Create a wall.
 Click the 'Cube' icon to add a box entity and change the dimensions to make it resemble a wall.